 CoSchedule is the only editorial calendar and social media scheduler that allows you to see everything you have scheduled in a calendar view.

 Let’s explore its characteristics to help you navigate your calendar.

-- Hamburger menu: This is where you will find your calendar settings, social profiles, integration hub, and more.
+- Hamburger menu: This is where you will find your calendar settings, email preferences, and profile information.

-- Date navigation: Choose specific months/years or navigate forwards/backwards through your calendar.
-For example, use this to easily see what you published last month.
+- Date navigation: Choose specific months/years or navigate forward/backward through your calendar.
+For example, use this to easily see what you delivered last month.

-- Search: Find past or future blog posts on your calendar using keywords.
-For example, if a recently published blog post needs an edit, search the title to find it quickly.
+- Search: Find past or future marketing projects on your calendar using keywords.
+For example, if a recently published blog post needs an edit, search the title to find it.

-- Create a project on specific date: Know the date you want to schedule a post?
-Add blog posts or social campaigns to specific days using the plus sign on your calendar.
+- Create a project on a specific date: Know the date you want to schedule a project?
+Add items to specific days using the plus sign on a date.

 The Home Dashboard